 CF can cause a wide variety of symptoms in many organ systems.

 The most prominent feature of CF is usually chronic problems with the respiratory system.
 This might include a chronic cough (to attempt to move the thick mucus) especially in the morning or after exertion.
-Children with CF might develop severe or frequent bronchiolitis, pneumonia, and/or sinusitis.
-Wheezing and clubbing of the fingernails are common.

 Problems stemming from the GI tract are the next most common feature.
 This might include difficulty passing stool (especially that first meconium stool); rectal prolapse; large, smelly, greasy stools; and failure to gain weight (even with a large appetite).